M3-Learning-Courses/homework-3-a-game-of-yahtzee-MahdiMBm/README.rst

 ==================
 Yahtzee Python Package
 Objective
+Play Yahtzee Game and try to defeat an wise player who is named Ai!
 This Python package implements the logic for simulating dice rolls in a Yahtzee game.
 The project leverages Python’s object-oriented programming features and advanced data structures to accomplish this.

 Rules of the Game of Yahtzee